header image

 • reductions in air, noise, and water pollution.

 Commuter cycling infrastructure in Canada and the United States tends to place cyclists on road, often beside both moving and parked motor vehicles.
 In contrast, northern European cities offer more dedicated cycling infrastructure alongside roads, but separated from motorized traffic.
 The relative merits of these two styles of infrastructure from a safety perspective are the subject of a great deal of debate.
 As an example, a California transportation engineer, John Forester, has advocated cycling on roads in vehicle lanes with cars as the safest mode of travel (“vehicular cycling”).
-His thinking has been integrated in part into North American transportation planning.
+For many years, his thinking was integrated into North American transportation planning.

 The proportion of trips by bicycle is another factor that differs between European countries and North America.
 In the US and Canada, cycling represents 1 – 2% of urban transportation trips.
 In Austria, Denmark, Germany, Finland, Sweden, Switzerland and the Netherlands 10 – 30% of urban trips are made by bicycle.
 Studies consistently support the principle of safety in numbers: death rates and injury rates are lower where cycling modal shares are higher.